japila-books/apache-spark-internals/docs/shuffle/IndexShuffleBlockResolver.md

   mapId: Int): File
 ----

-`getIndexFile` requests the <<blockManager, BlockManager>> for the xref:storage:BlockManager.adoc#diskBlockManager[DiskBlockManager] that is in turn requested for the xref:storage:DiskBlockManager.adoc#getFile[shuffle index file] (with a new ShuffleIndexBlockId with the given shuffleId and mapId).
+`getIndexFile` requests the <<blockManager, BlockManager>> for the storage:BlockManager.md#diskBlockManager[DiskBlockManager] that is in turn requested for the storage:DiskBlockManager.md#getFile[shuffle index file] (with a new ShuffleIndexBlockId with the given shuffleId and mapId).

 NOTE: `getIndexFile` is used when IndexShuffleBlockResolver <<writeIndexFileAndCommit, writes shuffle index and data files>>, <<getBlockData, creates a `ManagedBuffer` to read a shuffle block data file>>, and <<removeDataByMap, removes the shuffle index and data files>>.